rushichavda/Stock-Price-Prediction/README.md

 Each week have perticuler assignement to complete after learning.
 I have covered all the data files and code in my folders.

+Detail Explanation of About Final Project (Main Project) is given in the final project folder.